-Hybrid – Hybrid cloud models are being adopted by organizations that are looking to derive the benefits of both a public and private cloud environment.
-They can still leverage third party providers in either a full or partial manner.
+Hybrid – Hybrid cloud models are being adopted by organizations that are looking to derive the benefits of both public and private cloud environments.
+They can still leverage third-party providers in either a full or partial manner.

 Hybrid cloud models can be implemented in a number of ways, to include: